HeadphoneDent/SpotifyExtractor/README.md

 ## Features

--   **Automatic Directory Structuring**: Creates necessary directories for storing playlists, videos, and audio files.
+-   **Automatic Directory Structuring**: Creates necessary directories for storing audio files.
 -   **Automatic Processing**: Searches for each song on YouTube, downloads the video, and converts it to MP3.
 -   **Metadata Extraction**: Retrieves metadata for each song, including the title, artist, and album.
+-   **Duplicate Handling**: Skips songs that have already been downloaded.
+-   **Playlist Support**: Downloads all songs from several playlists at once.

 ## Roadmap